Want to understand what a scope of workdocument is and learn how to draft one?

 Tip #2: Be clear and specific

-There are a lot of moving parts in each project and keeping track of all of them can be as difficult as managing Jake:
+There are a lot of moving parts in each project and keeping track of all of them can be a challenge.

 This is why your scope of work proposal needs to contain explicit details about your deliverables.